 Copper RON Configuration Reference¶

 This guide explains how to configure a Copper application using RON files.
-It summarises the available sections and options based on the source code and example configurations.
+It summarises the top-level sections and options supported by the current runtime configuration schema.

 Basic Structure¶

-A Copper configuration is a RON file containing tasks, connections and optional sections such as monitoring, logging or runtime settings.
+A Copper configuration is a RON file containing tasks, connections and optional sections such as resources, bridges, monitoring, logging, missions, includes, or runtime settings.
 The minimal form looks like:

 (